Country at a glance (2017)

 The main challenges are the following:

-- Deficit of the Pension Fund in Ukraine
+- Deficit of the Pension Fund in Ukraine and fairness of the pension system

 - Low motivation of beneficiaries of social benefits/ assistance for employment